 Applying security updates as soon as they become available is key to protecting your devices.
 The ultimate example of the improper application of security updates is Equifax.

-If Equifax had applied Oracle’s Critical Patch Update (Equifax Breach 'Won't Be Isolated Incident') to address the Struts vulnerability, released months before being hacked, they might have looked a little less flagrantly responsible for their downfall.
+If Equifax had applied Oracle’s Critical Patch Update to address the Struts vulnerability, released months before being hacked, they might have looked a little less flagrantly responsible for their downfall.

 Password Security Tips